 The Reception Year follows the DFE Curriculum Guidance for the Foundation Stage which includes six areas of learning:

 - Communication, language and literacy;

 - Knowledge and understanding of the world;

 Year 1 to Year 6: pupils are taught:-

 Overviews of the St John’s School curriculum for 2016/17 can be viewed by clicking on the appropriate year group below.

-The core Mathematics, English and Religious Education curriculum policies can be found here:
+The core Mathematics, English, Science and Religious Education curriculum policies can be found here: